That proposal was the creation of a white history week.

 People of color don’t need or want white guilt or tears.

-That’s why we are proposing the first week of March as a white history week based off of James Baldwins words.
+That’s why we are proposing a week in March as a white history week based off of James Baldwins words.

 Our initial goal is to have a few day forum in North Texas that will include history, anti-racism training, etc. With a goal of spreading this idea.